slendersnax/dequoted/README.md

 - [ ] add examples
 - [ ] create option to make irregular numbering patterns
 - [x] ~~add easy-to-run Bash and Batch files~~
-	- [ ] test on Windows - apparently depending on the Python installation, executing `python`, `python.exe`, `python3.exe` doesn't actually execute python
+	- [x] test on Windows - it works, but apparently depending on the Python installation, executing `python`, `python.exe`, `python3.exe` doesn't actually execute python...which is not my problem
 - [x] make input and output filenames parameters